 Depending on the chosen CPE meta-module, the environment variable PE_ENV will be defined (with value AOCC , CRAY, GNU or INTEL respectively), loading the module craype with the compiler wrappers (cc for C code, CC for C++ code and ftn for Fortran code), the compiler (aocccce , gcc or intel according to the selected environment), the MPI library (cray-mpich) and the scientific library (cray-libsci).

 The wrappers call the correct compiler with appropriate options to build and link applications with relevant libraries, as required by the loaded modules (only dynamic linking is supported) and therefore should replace direct calls to compiler drivers in Makefiles and build scripts.
+The compilers available on the system support different implementations of the OpenMP API.
+Please check the _OPENMP macro for each compiler version, which helps mapping it with the supported OpenMP API.
+For instance, the clang-cpp pre-processor of the aocc and cce available loading the default modules will return 201811 (Nov 2018) using the command below:

 Supported applications and libraries